schen57/Final-OOP-Project/DevLog.md

 Immediate Project Task List
 3/25/2023
 ~~1.
-Add a weapon power pick up that increases the number of objects spawned~~
-2. Spawn the power up randomly on the map for the player to pick up
+Add a weapon power pick up that increases the number of objects spawned~~ ~~2.
+Spawn the power up randomly on the map for the player to pick up~~
 3. Add a pause screen to display:
     - Tutorial Information (enemy information)
     - Player's current stat (max health, current health, number of projectiles, attack power)